MelnikovEI/telegram_posting/README.md

    You may pass the argument "id" to download photos of specific launch, example: id=5eb87d46ffd86e000604b388
-4. "images_period_posting.py" posts images from ".images" folder to "@MelSpaceImages" telegram channel every 4 hours.
+4. "images_period_posting.py" posts images from ".images" folder to "TG_CHANNEL"
+   telegram channel every "POST_PERIOD" hours.
 When all images were posted, it starts posting the same images again in random sequence.

    You may change the period of posting by passing an argument "period" in hours.
-5. "image_posting.py" posts "image.ext" from ".images" folder to "@MelSpaceImages"
+5. "image_posting.py" posts "image.ext" from ".images" folder to "TG_CHANNEL"
    telegram channel.
    Posts random image from ".image" folder if no arguments passed.
 ## Authors